-All other health concerns or questions should be addressed to the public health nurse, Crystal Schellenberg; email: crystal.schellenberg@interiorhealth.ca; Phone: 250-505-7213
+All other health concerns or questions should be addressed to the public health nurse, Anne-Marie Prud'homme; email: Anne-Marie.Prudhomme@interiorhealth.ca; Phone: 250-505-7205.

 Section 2000: Personal Information Privacy Policy

 Safeguarding personal information of parents and students is a fundamental concern of NCCS.
 The school is committed to meeting or exceeding the privacy standards established by British Columbia's Personal Information Protection Act (PIPA) and any other applicable legislation.